lmullen/lincolnmullen.com/content/courses/clio2.2019/index.md

 office: Research Hall 457
 officehours: "Mondays, 11:00–12:00pm; Wednesdays, 10:30–11:45am"
 toc: true
-draft: true
+draft: false
 ---

 # Course description

-In this course you will learn to apply computational methods to create historical arguments.
-You will learn to work with historical data, including finding, gathering, manipulating, analyzing, visualizing, and arguing from data, with special attention to geospatial, textual, and network data.
+In this course you will learn to use computational methods to create historical arguments.
+You will work with historical data, including finding, gathering, manipulating, analyzing, visualizing, and arguing from data, with special attention to geospatial, textual, and network data.
 These methods will be taught primarily through scripting in the [R programming language](https://www.r-project.org/).
 While historical methods can be applied to many topics and time periods, they cannot be understood separate from how the discipline forms meaningful questions and interpretations, nor divorced from the particularities of the sources and histories of some specific topic.
-You will therefore work through a series of example problems using datasets from the history of the nineteenth-century U.S. religion, and you will apply these methods to a dataset in your own field of research.
+You will therefore work through a series of example problems using datasets from the history of the nineteenth-century United States, and you will apply these methods to a dataset in your own field of research.

+Additional emphasis will be placed on publishing your scholarship on the web.
+While this is not a course in web development, you will learn the basics of publishing documents on the web, including familiarity with command line programs, getting files onto servers, basic web technologies such as HTML and CSS, Git and GitHub, and packages such as RMarkdown for publishing data analysis.

+In other words, this class will teach you how to have something historically meaningful to say from data, and how to publish what you want to say on the web.

 # Learning goals